minagawah/simple-i18n-solution/README.md

 __I'm not saying you should go back to the 90s.__
 From designers perspective, they don't want to deal with a collection of random texts scattered around in JSON format.
-__Instead, they want HTML, or to work on a group of DOM elements in a chunk.__
+__Instead, they want HTML, or to work on a group of DOM elements as a chunk.__

 So, the idea behind is this:
 __Pass the data as DOM elements from the server-side.__